 Journaling to Acknowledge My Light

-In the beautiful events that unfolded during the dramatic shift in our marriage, an incredible coping tool was revealed.
+An incredible coping tool was revealed in the beautiful events that unfolded during the dramatic shift in our marriage.
 I turned to journaling and writing to expose my inner light and to understand the depth of my courage and resilience.

-I was drawn to people who wrote on a daily basis, as I had no background in expressive writing.
+I was drawn to people who wrote daily, as I had no background in expressive writing.
 I sought advice to understand how to write from my heart space.
-I wanted to share with the world that hope and recovery is a possibility through a compassionate heart, and that stigma has no place, for it fuels the darkness that so many fight each day.
+I wanted to share with the world that hope and recovery are possible through a compassionate heart and that stigma has no place, for it fuels the darkness that so many fight each day.

-I started my journey by writing for ten minutes each day, disconnecting from the world.
+I started my journey by writing for ten minutes daily, disconnecting from the world.
 I looked within and coupled to a spaciousness that encapsulated my soul.

-It felt like a vibrational reset that allowed me to gain clarity about the events of the past.
-It revealed the lessons and the sacred inner connection of my spirit, to see what was driving my life and the purpose of my being.
+It felt like a vibrational reset that allowed me to gain clarity about past events.
+It revealed the lessons and the sacred inner connection of my spirit to see what was driving my life and the purpose of my being.

 This beautiful stillness brought on a flow of lucidity that directed my hand to write from the heart.
-Through this daily practice, I felt a deep sense of worth and connection in a divine flow of peace.
+This daily practice gave me a deep sense of worth and connection in a divine flow of peace.

 I have been blessed in many ways during my life, however finding peace each day and writing is the ultimate gift to myself.
-As I make the connection with my soul, the pen and paper take on a synergy that I hope will touch someone’s heart.
-I write to reach out, to reveal the struggle of carers and the people they support.
+As I connect with my soul, the pen and paper take on a synergy that I hope will touch someone’s heart.
+I write to reveal the struggles of carers and the people they support.

 ‘Darkness is a place of emptiness, but also of fullness.
 It is filled with unlimited potential.
 It is out of this void that a new birth comes’.

-My birth as a writer and author has been made possible because of my husband’s illness. l am eternally grateful for the man he is and the bright light he has become in allowing me to share our story with the world.
+My birth as a writer and author has been made possible because of my husband’s illness. l am eternally grateful for the man he is and the bright light he has become, which has allowed me to share our story with the world.

 Carmela Pollock has been an advocate for mental health for 5 years.
-Her current project sees her advocating the role of a mental health carer, providing support to caregivers through her voluntary work with Beyondblue.
+Her current project sees her advocating the role of a mental health carer, supporting caregivers through her voluntary work with Beyondblue.
 She has also contributed to the Deakin University Delphi project as an Expert Panel member establishing guidelines for carers of people with major depressive disorder.

-Carmela has co-authored and shares her carer experience in the book titled ‘Grieving for the Living’, that captures her story of supporting her husband with depression.
-Click here to get your copy.
+Carmela has co-authored and shares her carer experience in the book titled ‘Grieving for the Living’, which captures her story of supporting her husband with depression.